 Songs we would never hear!
 Histories we would never know!
 Art we would never see!
 Because the European had the capacity to destroy and didn’t have the moral restraint not to.— Maulana Karenga

-The term today collectively refers to the Pan-African discourse of the 500 hundred years of suffering of people of African heritage through Slavery, imperialism, colonialism, apartheid, rape, oppression, invasions, and exploitation.
+The word ”’Maafa”’ (also known as the African Holocaust) is derived from a Swahili word meaning disaster, terrible occurrence or great tragedy.
+1)Yurugu: An African-centered Critique of European Cultural Thought and Behavior–Marimba Ani, Africa World Press, 1991The term today collectively refers to the Pan-African discourse of the 500 hundred years of suffering of people of African heritage through Slavery, imperialism, colonialism, apartheid, rape, oppression, invasions, and exploitation.

 The African Holocaust is a pan-African discourse on the global historical and contemporary genocide against the mental and physical health of African people.
 The effects of this genocide impact all areas of African life: religion, heritage, tradition, culture, agency, self-determination, marriage, identity, rites of passage, and ethics.
 And finally acts to marginalize Africans from their historical trauma and historical glory.
 This study does not seek to promote a binary or Manichean history, but moreover a lens for looking at patterns of persecution from within an authentic African centered framework.